btarg/BlazeBot/README.md

 # Setting up and config
 BlazeBot comes with a `config.py` file.
 Here you will add your Discord App token, and add startup extensions.
 You can generate a token at https://discordapp.com/developers/applications/me.

-Find the string `Token here` in the config file and replace it with your token.
+Find the string `"token here"` in the config file and replace it with your token.

-In the config file, you can also customise insults, error messages, bot prefix, bot description and the file to log to.
+In the `config.py` file, you can also customise insults, error messages, bot prefix, bot description and the file you want the bot to log events to.

 # Creating an extension (cog)